-On returning to Australia from the US, Suzanne worked to

-establish a practice that mirrored Dr Kleinert's values.
-Starting with a hand and occupational therapy consulting service in 1991, Suzanne's business evolved into the SA Hand Therapy

-(Image: Suzanne (right) with her mentor and

-dear friend Dr Harold E. Kleinert (centre)
+On returning to Australia from the US, Suzanne worked to establish a practice that mirrored Dr Kleinert's values.
+Starting with a hand and occupational therapy consulting service in 1991, Suzanne's business evolved into the SA Hand Therapy (Image: Suzanne (right) with her mentor and dear friend Dr Harold E. Kleinert (centre)

-and Dr Raja Sabathy (left))practice.SA Hand

 SA Hand Therapy now has five practices around the state and a number of dedicated hand and upper limb therapists, including their resident therapy dog Cooper, specialising in accident, injury, arthritis, nerve & congenital conditions.

-"I wanted to establish a hand therapy centre of excellence in Australia that offered best practice, teaching and mentoring to students as well as doing collaborative research," she says.
+"I wanted to establish a hand therapy centre of excellence in Australia that offered best practice, teaching